fsprojects/Paket/docs/content/template-files.md

 The `paket.template` files are used to specify rules to create nupkgs by using the [`paket pack` command](paket-pack.html).

-An example `paket.template` file might look like the following:

-    type file
-    id Test.Paket.Package
-    version 1.0
-    authors Michael Newton
-    description
-	    description of this test package
-    files
-        src/Test.Paket.Package/bin/Debug ==> lib

-This template file will create a nupkg called `Test.Paket.Package.[Version].nupkg` with the contents of the `src/Test.Paket.Package/bin/Debug` directory in the `lib` directory of the package file.

 The `type` specifier must be the first line of the template file.
 It has two possible
 values: